The subject of rest fascinates Pharisees. Sort of like frog gigging fascinates boys.

 Today where you live, religion still slaughters Sabbath by the very way it tries to keep it.
 But when people desperate for rest leave the comfort of religious exhaustion and stumble toward God himself, Sabbath remains – and the Lord of Real Rest revives them.

-“Sort of like frog gigging” is excerpted from Return to Your Rest: A Spirit-to-spirit Journey, © 2016 Deborah P. Brunt.
+From Return to Your Rest: A Spirit-to-spirit Journey, © 2016 Deborah P. Brunt.
+All rights reserved.